lexmuga/getdata/README.md

 - 'codebook.txt'    :   The variables are described in this file.

-The entries in the file "tidydata.txt" are arranged 181 rows and 68 columns.
+The entries in the file "tidydata.txt" are arranged in 181 rows and 68 columns.
 =============================================================================

 The first row from the first column to the sixty-eighth column contains the